California’s COVID-19 Presumptions Could Mean Big Costs for Workers’ Comp

 Unfortunately, employees continue to contract the disease — both inside and outside their workplaces.
 So, what does this mean for workers’ compensation laws?

-Well, according to California’s Governor, Gavin Newsome, and Executive Order N-62-20 he recently signed, any COVID-19-related illness of an employee shall be presumed to arise out of and in the course of employment for purposes of awarding workers’ compensation benefits.
+Well, according to California’s Governor, Gavin Newsom, and Executive Order N-62-20 he recently signed, any COVID-19-related illness of an employee shall be presumed to arise out of and in the course of employment for purposes of awarding workers’ compensation benefits.

 Specifically, the executive order says an employee can access workers’ compensation benefits so long as they test positive for COVID-19 within 14 days of performing “labor of services” at their place of work.
 The executive order applies to all employees working outside the home at the direction of their employer.
 The diagnosis also must be confirmed by further testing within 30 days of the original diagnosis.